Thrishikkosuru/SQL/README.md

-# SQL
-My Notes.
-SQL stands for STructured Query Language.
+SQL was developed at IBM in the early 1970s, and it was originally called “SEQUEL (Structured English Query Language)”.
+Later on, the name was changed to SQL (Structured Query Language) due to a trademark issue
-SQL is a programming language used to communicate with our database SELECT COUNT(*) FROM customer*
+SQL (aka Structured Query Language) is a programming language used for managing or querying data stored in a relational database management system (RDBMS).
-Gives the no of rows in the customer table.
+A relational database is a collection of data items with pre-defined relationships between them.
+These items are organized as a set of tables with columns and rows.
+Tables are used to hold information about the objects to be represented in the database